moby/moby/docs/sources/userguide/trust.md

 - **trust graph** A collection of graph links which may be walked between any two nodes.
 A trust graph will not contain dangling nodes since a node's existance is marked by the existance of a link referencing it.
-- **trust server** A graph provider which returns graph links given signed content.
+- **trust server** A graph provider which returns grants given signed content.
+The trust server also accepts new grants from clients and can generate grants associating keys to a namespace element.
 - **verb** A string representing an action allowed (or disallowed for revocation) by a graph link.
-The verb can be used to translate a link to "subject verb object" with the object representing the element being directed to and subject the element being directed from (e.g. "user-1 delegates to public-key-1" would be represented by a link with the verb "delegate" and direction from "/user1" to "public-key-1").
+The verb can be used to translate a link to "subject verb object" with the object representing the element being directed to and subject the element being directed from (e.g. "user-1 delegates pull to public-key-1" would be represented by a link with the verb "pull" with the delegate flag set and direction from "/user1" to "public-key-1").

 ### Description
-The trust graph is collection of links between elements in the global namespace.
+The trust graph is collection of grants used to form links between elements in the global namespace.
 Every node in the graph represents a namespace element which may be a public key, user, group, or resources.
-Every link between two nodes is directed and contains a verb signifying what permission is being extended.
+Every link between two nodes is directed and contains a verb signifying what permission is being extended and a flag to determine whether further extension is permitted.
 When a key is registered to credentials at login, a link is inserted into the trust graph associating the public key with the user owning the credentials.
-Additionally, users can be linked to linked to other resources or groups.
+Additionally, users can be linked to other resources or groups.

 ### Delegation
-The "delegate" verb is used to indicate identity extension between nodes, most commonly used to link a public key to user.
-Once a user has delegated to a public key, that public key may be used with any permission given to the user.
+The "delegate" flag is used to indicate grant extension between nodes, most commonly used to link a public key to user.
+Once a user has delegated to a public key, that public key may be used to grant permission to other namespace elements.
-In order to use a public key in the system, a signature or challenege is used to prove possession of the associated private key.

 ### Revocation
 A revocation removes a link in the graph and creates a temporary link indicating the revocation.
-These revocation links are cleaned up after time.
+These revocation links may be cleaned up after time.
-These revocations are not cleaned up immediately to allow propogation to graph caches.
+These revocations are not cleaned up immediately to allow propagation to graph caches.

 ### Verification